softawaregmbh/MobileDevOps/Exercises/exercise1.md

 ## Set start page
 1. Open **App.cs**
-1. Remove the sample code in the constructor and change it to
+1. Remove the sample code in the constructor and change it to<br/>
     ```
     public App()
     {